wangben85/python_in_shure/README.md

 5.code_memory_cost:
   It is used to import the IAR map file to calculate current project memory cost size

+6.imageToarray:
+  Convert the BMP picture file into code array

+7.batteryBarTable
+  Convert the battery voltage bars from ADC channel values to real battery voltage

 # Note
 This repository has another copy in gitree url = https://gitee.com/wangben85/python_in_shure.git